National collaboration regarding monitoring services

 - collaboration contributes to more equivalent work processes and improved quality of the monitoring work nationally

 - increased exchange of experiences and knowledge development between regional nodes.

 The development initiative would deliver a working model for collaboration monitoring with associated:

 - work allocation for collaboration monitoring with the coordinating monitor

 - work tools for monitoring plan and assessment of the monitoring degree and time required

 - templates for monitoring reports.

-The development initiative is also finalising a plan for a network and support structure for monitors working on academic trials.
+The development initiative was also finalising a plan for a network and support structure for monitors working on academic trials.

-The project started in November 2018 and has proceeded according to the time plan.
-The initial project completion was set for December 2019, but has been extended and will end in Q3 2020.
+The project started in November 2018 and proceeded according to the time plan.
+The initial project completion was set for December 2019, but was extended and completed Q3 2020.